Get to Know Historic Strasbourg

 Strasbourg Day Tour Itinerary

 Dating back 2000 years to a Roman settlement, Strasbourg has been under church rule, German rule, and, ultimately, has been a free French city since after World War 1.
 Baden in Germany is right across the river.
-Start about with a walking tour of Little France, the Cathedral of Notre Dame and a stroll along the canals.
+You’ll start with a walking tour of Little France, the Cathedral of Notre Dame and a stroll along the canals.

-After some free time for lunch, you will drive the famed Alsace Wine Road to visit the medieval town of Riquewihr.
+After a lunch break on your own, you will drive the famed Alsace Wine Road to visit the medieval town of Riquewihr.
 Unchanged since the 1600’s, this is straight out of a fairy tale.
 You’ll have a walking tour and a wine tasting, then go on to Cave Boucher Jean Luc for tastes of up-and-coming Alsace wines.

 In December, your afternoon will be spent at the famed Christmas markets.

 After the visit, return to Strasbourg in time for the evening train back to Paris.
 Overnight stay in Strasbourg available.
 Contact us for details.

 - Transportation in a comfortable air-conditioned minivan for the day.

 - Wine tasting in 1 winery and 1 tasting room.

 - Option for late train to Paris so as to enjoy dinner in charming Strasbourg.

 - Gratuity for the guide (not mandatory)